AlexAltea/nucleus/README.md

 A PlayStation 3 emulator for Windows / Linux / OS X / Android / iOS released under GPLv2 license.

 ### Dependencies
 You need to provide the PlayStation 3 firmware keys by placing a file named `keys.xml` next to the Nucleus executable.
-This file has to meet the requirements stated at [docs/keys.md](https://github.com/AlexAltea/nucleus/blob/master/docs/keys.md).
+This file has to meet the requirements stated [here](docs/user/keys.md).
 Instructions about how to extract the keys and generate the file will be provided as well.

 ### Building
 * __Windows__: Install [CMake](http://www.cmake.org/download/), [Python](https://www.python.org/downloads/) and [Visual Studio 2013](http://www.visualstudio.com/).
 Run `tools/nucleus-init.py` and build LLVM manually with the generated solution file.
 Then open `nucleus.sln` and press *Build* > *Rebuild solution*.